NexusNeeraj/React-movie-app/README.md

 ### How It Works

-The app leverages React for the frontend, providing a dynamic and responsive user interface.
+The app leverages React for the front end, providing a dynamic and responsive user interface.
 Firebase Realtime Database is employed as the backend to store movie data, ensuring seamless data retrieval and persistence.

 ### Why Use This App